 - Maintain communication with program alumni and supporters through social media, email, newsletters, and annual reports.

 - Encourage alumni to share program opportunities to support recruitment.

-- Collaborate with other program directors and Director of Operations on increasing and supporting alumni engagement activities.
+- Collaborate with other program directors and Strategic Relationships Director on increasing and supporting alumni engagement activities.

-- Assist in the development of a strategic plan for sustaining the “VIA Experience” for alumni after the program.
+- Assist in developing and implementing activities that help sustain the “VIA Experience” for alumni after the program.

 Knowledge / Skills / Abilities – Required

-- Effective cross-cultural communicator with excellent verbal communication skills and writing skills for professional correspondence.
+- Effective communicator with excellent verbal communications skills and writing skills for professional correspondence.

 - Experience leading international education programs.

 - Experience working with students and young professionals.